MicrosoftDocs/cloud-adoption-framework/docs/strategy/responsible-ai.md

 Six key principles define responsible AI:

-- **Fairness**: AI systems must treat everyone equally and provide the same recommendations to all individuals.
-Ensuring fairness in AI systems is essential to prevent discrimination based on personal characteristics.
+- **Fairness**: AI systems should treat everyone equally and provide the same recommendations to all individuals.
+Fairness in AI systems prevents discrimination based on personal characteristics.

 - **Reliability and safety**: AI systems must operate reliably, safely, and consistently under various conditions to help build trust.